Stephen Goss, British science fiction

 During the production of UFO: Enemy Unknown and X-COM: Terror from the Deep MicroProse was already in financial problems, which explains why Terror from the Deep was rushed and contained a lot of bugs and story inconsistencies.
 The team that created UFO: Enemy Unknown have moved to design X-COM: Apocalypse, while production of X-COM: Terror from the Deep was left to another team that did not brought much to the game.

-X-COM: Terror from the Deep 1995 sci-fi video gameX-COM: Terror from the Deep 1995 sci-fi video gameX-COM: Terror from the Deep 1995 sci-fi video gameX-COM: Terror from the Deep 1995 sci-fi video game
+X-COM: Terror from the Deep 1995 science fiction gameX-COM: Terror from the Deep 1995 science fiction gameX-COM: Terror from the Deep 1995 science fiction gameX-COM: Terror from the Deep 1995 science fiction game

 Scifi games like X-COM: Terror from the Deep